the-aerospace-corporation/counter-reconnaissance-program/README.md

 --smbPort: Specify the port for Samba
 --smbHostName: Specify a host name to give when an attacker runs a script scan; default: randomly generated hexadecimal
 --smbWorkgroupName: Specify a workgroup name to give when an attacker runs a script scan; default: workgroup
+--dockerRunningContainer: Specify a Docker running container to tap into; cannot be used with --dockerImage or --dockerHostName and attempts to do so will be ignored
 --dockerImage: Specify an image for Docker; default: centos:7
 --dockerHostName: Specify a host name to give an attacker when they get shell; default: localhost
 ```